Č: Uses

 Sorbian, Skolt Sami, and Lakota alphabets, it is the fourth letter of the alphabet.
 In the Czech, Northern Sami, Belarusian Latin, Lithuanian and Latvian alphabets, the letter is in fifth place.
 In Slovak, it is the sixth letter of the alphabet.
 It is also used in some romanisations of Persian and Pashto (equivalent to چ), Syriac latinization and in the Americanist phonetic notation.

-It is equivalent to Ч in Cyrillic and can be used in Ukrainian, Belarusian, Russian, Serbian, and Bulgarian romanisations.
+It is equivalent to Ч in Cyrillic and can be used in Russian, Ukrainian, Belarusian, Serbian, Macedonian, and Bulgarian romanisations.
 It features more prominently in the Latin alphabets or transliterations of Serbo-Croatian and Macedonian.
 The letter Č can also be substituted by Ç in the transliterations of Turkic languages, either using the Latin script or the Cyrillic script.

 /Č/ is also used in Americanist phonetic notation.